ARBUCHELI/CS50-MARIO-LESS/README.md

 <strong>INSTRUCTIONS</strong>
 1. Download and unzip the repository folder.
-2. Open, compile and run the mario.c file in a C compiler.
+2. Open, compile and run the mario.c file in a C compiler to see the project.

 # Author: Andrés R. Bucheli